GamesBeat managing editor Jason Wilson’s top 10 games of the year

 So, let’s see the games I dug the most in 2017.
 I’d love to hear about your favorites this year as well — please reach out to me on Twitter to let me know!

-10) Blast Master Zero
+10) Blaster Master Zero

 Developer: Inti Creates